Luca-Blum/voxelmorph_mermaid/README.md

 ## [Report](report.pdf)

-This is the final report that summarizes the two frameworks and analysis the results from the experiments
+This is the final report that summarizes the two frameworks and analyses the results from the experiments

 ## Usage of the code